rozlynboutin/microbiome_helper/CBW-2016-PICRUSt-tutorial.md

 This lab will walk you through the basic steps of using PICRUSt to make functional predictions (e.g. predicted metagenome) from your 16S data.

 It uses an OTU table that has already been generated for use with PICRUSt.
-See detailed instructions on how to do this using closed reference picking [http://picrust.github.io/picrust/tutorials/otu_picking.html here] or using open-reference picking [http://github.com/mlangill/microbiome_helper#picrust-workflow-for-16s-data here]
+See detailed instructions on how to do this using [closed reference picking](http://picrust.github.io/picrust/tutorials/otu_picking.html) or using [open-reference picking] (http://github.com/mlangill/microbiome_helper#picrust-workflow-for-16s-data)

 The data we will be using in this lab comes from the stool of three groups of mice that are of different ages (e.g. young, middle, and old).